Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel ZRCP module that elegantly projects textual embeddings into a complex space, providing a mathematical foundation for disentangling objective aspects and subjective polarities. \item We introduce an Anti-collision Masked Angle Loss that solves the false-negative collision problem inherent in standard contrastive learning, expanding the inter-polarity discriminative margin by over 50\% without destroying structural cohesion. \item We conduct deep geometric failure analyses, revealing that explicitly penalizing the complex amplitude catastrophically over-regularizes the vector space.
-We prove that preserving natural amplitude variance is critical for modeling the intensity of subjective sentiments. \item Extensive experiments demonstrate that our framework achieves a state-of-the-art Macro-F1 score of 0.8851, significantly outperforming robust baselines on high-frequency aspects. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item We propose a novel ZRCP module that projects textual embeddings into a complex space, providing a mathematical foundation for disentangling objective aspects and subjective polarities. \item We introduce an Anti-collision Masked Angle Loss that effectively addresses this erroneous repulsion, expanding the relative inter-polarity discriminative margin by over 50\% without destroying structural cohesion. \item We investigate the geometric role of complex amplitude and propose an \textbf{Amplitude Penalty ($\mathcal{L}_{amp}$)} that achieves structural consolidation.
+We prove that this regularization effectively filters intensity-related noise, significantly boosting performance on class-imbalanced aspects. \item Extensive experiments demonstrate that our framework achieves a Macro-F1 score of 0.8923 on the ASAP dataset, significantly outperforming robust baselines. \end{itemize}